Oktibbeha County Blues

 In the late 19th century, the railroad was introduced to Oktibbeha County, bringing new opportunities for trade and transportation.
 The county's economy diversified, with the growth of industries such as lumber and manufacturing.
 Today, Oktibbeha County is home to Mississippi State University, which has become a major educational and economic institution in the region.
 The county continues to thrive in agriculture, manufacturing, and education, while also preserving its historical significance.

-This timeline provides a concise overview of the key events in the history of Oktibbeha County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Oktibbeha County, Mississippi.

 • 1820 - Oktibbeha County was established on December 23, 1820.